 After speaking with different people about their malady with the spirit realm, a relative suggested that they were being poisoned.
 He had heard similar accounts from people poisoned by combustion gases experiencing similar symptoms.

-It turned out that the gas lighting and the furnace were dumping carbon monoxide in the home.
+It turned out that the gas lighting and the furnace were dumping carbon monoxide into the home.
 As soon as the furnace was properly vented, their ghosts disappeared, and life returned to normal.

 This story is one of my favorites from the podcast and radio show This American Life, which was brought to their attention by Albert Donnay, who is a toxicologist and CO expert.

-It makes me wonder how many of the hauntings in these old homes is due to CO rather than the spirit realm.
+It makes me wonder how many of the hauntings in these old homes are due to CO rather than the spirit realm.